 - Priests provided alcohol to children and minors to persuade them to take part in sexual acts

-The allegations of clergy sexual abuse detailed in the Marquette report are deeply troubling and highlight the need for greater transparency and accountability within religious institutions.
-It is important for victims to know their rights and seek justice and for communities to make changes to prevent further abuse.
+The allegations of clergy sexual abuse detailed in the Marquette report are deeply troubling.
+They highlight the need for greater transparency and accountability within religious institutions.
+It is essential for victims to know their rights and seek justice and for communities to make changes to prevent further abuse.

 Effects of Clergy Abuse on Mental Health and Well-being

-In the aftermath of suffering clergy sexual abuse, survivors’ worldview and self-construct, both vital aspects of mental health, can be severely impacted, along with many other aspects of their lives.
+In the aftermath of suffering clergy sexual abuse, survivors’ worldviews and self-construct, both vital aspects of mental health, can be severely impacted.
+Many other aspects of their lives may also be affected.
 A majority of clergy sex abuse survivors struggle with:

 - Depression